-Mixed Reality Design Labs
+Mixed Reality Design Labs & MRTK v1

 May 2017 – Present, Ecosystem Experience Design | Analog | Microsoft

-When I joined
+When I first joined the

 For example, a lot of developers were having trouble making a simple button work with proper visual feedback.
-Everyone wanted to make a beautiful button that looks like
+Everyone wanted to make a beautiful button that looks like the one in the

 Common UI controls

 This app demonstrates the use of Interactable Objects and Object Collections.
-It shows good example of Microsoft’s Fluent design elements such as spatial typographic layout using depth, motion, and materials.
+It shows a good example of Microsoft’s Fluent design elements such as spatial typographic layout using depth, motion, and materials.

 Example of using two-handed gesture and manipulation.
 The app shows how to provide UX flow for spatial mapping room scanning.

 Responses from the community

 MR community appreciated easy-to-use building blocks for frequently used crucial interactions and UI.
 With published open-source UI controls and sample apps, developers and creators started sharing their own creations and blog posts.